OfficeDev/office-js-docs-reference/DocumentationToolingNotes.md

 The local snippets are in host-specific yaml files.
 Their content is organized by class and field, so it can be mapped to the appropriate place in a reference page.
 The language of the snippet (JavaScript or TypeScript) is inferred by the use of await statements.

 The Script Lab snippets are pulled from working samples.
-Currently, Excel and Word samples are mapped to reference document sections through a [pair of mapping files](https://github.com/OfficeDev/office-js-snippets/tree/master/snippet-extractor-metadata).
+Currently, Excel, Outlook, and Word samples are mapped to reference document sections through [mapping files](https://github.com/OfficeDev/office-js-snippets/tree/master/snippet-extractor-metadata).
 These match individual sample methods to properties or methods in the API.
 When the office-js-snippets repository's `yarn start` runs, [a yaml file](https://github.com/OfficeDev/office-js-snippets/blob/master/snippet-extractor-output/snippets.yaml) containing all the mapped snippets is created.
 This yaml file is the input into the reference documentation tooling.

 ## Tooling pipeline